cuongh1799/WuWaWiki/README.md

 # Project::Changli/Reborn
+# IMPORTANT: A NEW BACKEND SYSTEM IS BEING DEVELOP IN THE `new-backend-system` BRANCH

-## You will need Visual Studio with C# Development Pack to run this project
+## You will need Visual Studio with .NET pack to run this project
 This project is still in the works, however this is some expected images of the app:

 Demonstration: